codex-team/devops-toolbox-api/src/utils/ctproto/README.md

 CTProto uses WebSockets as transport-layer.

-After connection to the endpoit specified by application, you need to send the __authorisation__ message in 3 seconds.
+After connection to the endpoit specified by application, you need to send the __authorization__ message in 3 seconds.
 Otherwise, the connection will be closed.

 ## Communication